-Enterprise Management Incentive (EMI) options offer tax-advantaged and flexible incentives for companies which meet the various qualifying criteria.
+Enterprise Management Incentives (EMI) options offer tax-advantaged and flexible incentives for companies which meet the qualifying criteria.
 They are intended to help smaller companies with growth potential to recruit and retain the best employees, and offer generous tax advantages to employees of those companies which qualify.

 Which companies qualify?

 There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including:

-- The company must carry on a "qualifying trade" in the UK.
-If the option is for a group of companies, at least one company in the group must carry on such a trade;
+- The company must carry on a "qualifying trade" or be preparing to do so, and have a UK permanent establishment.
+If the EMI options are to be granted to employees of a group of companies, at least one company in the group must satisfy these requirements;

 - The company (or group of companies) must not have gross assets exceeding £30million at the time the share option is granted;

 - The company whose shares are used may be listed or unlisted on a stock exchange, but it must be an independent company.
-This means that, in the case of a group of companies, the options must be over shares in the parent company to meet the EMI requirements;
+This means that, in the case of a group of companies, the options must be over shares in the parent company to meet the EMI requirements.
+The only exception is that a company subject to an employee-ownership trust will be deemed independent;

 - The company (or group of companies) must have fewer than 250 full-time equivalent employees at the time the share option is granted.